datalad/datalad/CONTRIBUTING.md

 ------------------

-- `datalad/` is the main Python module where major development is happening, with major submodules being
+- `datalad/` is the main Python module where major development is happening, with major submodules being:
     - `cmdline/` contains commands for the command line interface.
-See any of the `cmd_*.py` file there for an example
+See any of the `cmd_*.py` files there for an example
     - `crawler/` functionality relevant for `crawl`ing operation of datalad
     - `tests/` all unit- and regression- tests
-        - `testrepos/` a git submodule pointing to [datalad/testrepos repository](http://github.com/datalad/testrepos/)
-          intended to collate repositories used for testing
+        - `testrepos/` a git submodule pointing to the [datalad/testrepos repository](http://github.com/datalad/testrepos/) intended to collate repositories used for testing
-        - `utils.py` provides convenience helpers used by unit-tests suchas `@with_tree`, `@serve_path_via_http` and other decorators
+        - `utils.py` provides convenience helpers used by unit-tests such as `@with_tree`, `@serve_path_via_http` and other decorators
 - `tools/` contains helper utilities used during development, testing, and benchmarking of DataLad.
-Implemented in any most appropriate language (Python, bash, ...)
+Implemented in any most appropriate language (Python, bash, etc.)

 How to contribute
 -----------------

-The preferred way to contribute to datalad code base is to fork the [main repository](http://github.com/datalad/datalad/) on GitHub.
+The preferred way to contribute to the datalad code base is to fork the [main repository](http://github.com/datalad/datalad/) on GitHub.
 Here we outline the workflow used by the developers: